 To elaborate further on my speech on Poverty.
 We shall look at the other aspects of poverty and how poverty acts as a major deterrent in face of growth and progress.

-Speech on Poverty: World Poverty Conditions
+World Poverty Conditions

-As you have already understood, what is poverty?
-It is hunger, lack of shelter, lack of not having access to school, lack of availing medical facilities, and whatnot!
+Poverty in simple means is hunger, lack of shelter, lack of not having access to school, lack of availing medical facilities, and whatnot!
 We shall now discuss what are its effects on children and women according to UNICEF.

 - Effects on Children – According to UNICEF, around 22000 children die each day due to poverty.
 There are 1.9 billion children in developing countries in the world and India is one of them.
 Out of this, 640 million are without proper shelter, 400 million are not able to access safe water, 270 million are living without medical facilities.
 It’s a worldwide situation and is increasing at a fast pace.